-- Data security laws and requirements applicable to data - Customer's data security requirements for its vendors mayerbrown.com
+- Data security laws and requirements applicable to data - Customer's data security requirements for its vendors

-Mayer Brown is a global services provider comprising associated legal practices that are separate entities, including Mayer Brown LLP (Illingiand), Mayer Brown (a Hong Kong partnership) and Tauil & Chequer Advogados (a Brazilian law partnership) (collectively the "Mayer Brown Practices") and non-legal service providers, which provider consultancy services (the "Mayer Brown Coustlancies").
-The Mayer Brown Practices and Mayer Brown Consultancies are established in various jurisdictions and may be a legal person or a partnership.
-Details of the individual Mayer Brown Practices and Mayer Brown Coustlancies are before that are a separate entities, including Mayer Brown Practices and Mayer Brown Coustlancies are established in various jurisdictions and may be a legal person or a partnership.
-Details of the individual Mayer Brown Practices and Mayer Brown Coustlancies are before that the server Brown and the Mayer Brown Coustlancies are before that the Mayer Brown Coustlancies are before that the server Brown Bractices and Mayer Brown Coustlancies are before that the server Brown Bractices and Mayer Brown.
-Coustlancies are before that the server Brown Bractices and Mayer Brown.
-Coustlancies are before that the server Brown Bractices and Mayer Brown.
-Coustlancies are before that the server Brown Bractices and Mayer Brown.
-Coustlancies are before that the server Brown Bractices and Mayer Brown.
-Coustlancies are before that the server Brown Bractices and Mayer Brown.
-Coustlancies are before that the server Brown Bractices and Mayer Brown Bractices and Brace Bractices and Brace Bractices are separate and the server Brown Bractices and Brace Brac
+Mayer Brown is a global services provider comprising associated legal practices that are separate entities, including Mayer Brown LLP (Illinois, USA), Mayer Brown International LLP (England), Mayer Brown (a Hong Kong partnership) and Tauil & Chequer Advogados (a Brazilian law partnership) (collectively the "Mayer Brown Practices") and Mayer Brown is a global service providers, which provide consultancy services (the "Mayer Brown Consultancies are established in various jurisdictions and may be a legal person or a partnership.
+Details of the individual Mayer Brown Practices and Mayer Brown.
+Consultancies can be found in the Legal Motices section of our website.
+"Mayer Brown" and the Mayer Brown logo are the trademarks of Mayer Brown.
+S Mayer Brown.
+All rights reserved.